NETWAYS/gitlab-training/day2/01_Workflows/09_Rebase_Squash.md

 Possible use cases for protecting branches:

-* Releases are tagged from the `master` branch, no-one should be allowed to modify this history at any point in time.
+* Releases are tagged from the `master` branch, no-one should be allowed to modify this history at any point in time
 * In case you are supporting older versions, you'll probably have `release/x.y` or `support/x.y` branches.
-No-one is allowed to override anything in there.
+No-one is allowed to override anything in there

 In case a commit gets lost, either being deleted or the history is rewritten, the corresponding release tag points to nothing.
 Meaning to say, that release